jwebster2469/ChatGPT-store/README.md

 > Suggest GPT expansion options.
 > Try again or redo.
 > Edit the instructions but don't change the title, description or conversation starters.
+> Print as a plain text code block in paragraphs without using numbers or point form notes.
+> Redo with perfect spelling.
 > ```
 > Favorite Instructions:
 > ```